How to Choose the Best Realtor to Sell Your Home

 How much do you think I should list my house for?

-Any real estate agent you meet with will give you an opinion about what your home should be listed at.
+Most real estate agents will give you an opinion about what your home should be listed at during your first meeting.

-But don’t get tunnel vision about the exact number just yet.
+But don’t get tunnel vision about the exact price just yet.

-Instead, focus on how they got to that number.
+Instead, focus on how the agent got to that number.

 Ensure that the listing price they chose is backed by data with a comparative market analysis (CMA).

-This is an analysis that compares your home to other similar homes that have recently sold in your area.
+This evaluation compares your property to other similar homes that have recently sold in your area.

-Look for how an agent compares the selling price of the sold homes to their estimated value of your property.
+Look for how an agent compares the selling price of the sold homes to their estimated value of your home.

-You should see value adjustments for the key differences (sq. ft., condition, beds, baths, etc.).
+You should see home value adjustments for the key differences (sq. ft., condition, beds, baths, etc.).

 But there’s something you need to be aware of with this.

-4. Don’t choose an agent with an inflated list price
+4. Don’t choose a realtor with an inflated list price

 Some real estate agents are very good at convincing a homeowner that they can sell their house for an unrealistic price.